 While earning a B.S. in Resource Conservation at the University of Montana, Heidi spent her free time teaching local students about water quality with the Watershed Education Network.
 Her enthusiasm and dedication working with K-12 students was recognized with UM’s Student Volunteer of the Year Award in 2009.

 Heidi loves exploring new trails and back roads on her bicycle when weather permits, and knitting things for friends when it doesn’t.

 Celebrating the glory of the Northern Rocky Mountains and the Greater Yellowstone Ecosystem, Amanda is happy to call Bozeman home.
 After obtaining degrees in molecular genetics and secondary science education, she taught high school for three years prior to moving on to teach at Montana State University.
 She is currently pursuing her doctoral degree and having a blast exploring informal science education.
-Amanda also is the education coordinator for the Montana Outdoor Science School where she get's to help foster a love of the outdoors everyday.
 As the community of people using and engaging in their environment in Montana have inspired her, Amanda hopes to give back through MEEA and share the love!

 Regions 4, 6, 7 & 8: Vacant until filled.

 Want to help MEEA by joining our board?
 Let us know!